Meet the Board of Directors

 We’re focused on celebrating and connecting Houston through powerful innovative music that uplifts and educates.

 Won’t You Join Us?
-We’d love to hear from you!
-Email or give us a call at 210-595-9862 to learn more.
+Give us a call at 210-595-9862 to learn more.

 0 1